 But while auto con artists aren’t as common here, recording your excursions is a reasonable precaution to take—especially if you’re driving professionally.
-And even if you’re not, you may unexpectedly appreciate using it to chronicle your vacation travels—or tap into your smart home, as we recently tested with an Alexa-enabled dash cam, the Garmin Speak Plus.
+And even if you’re not, you may unexpectedly appreciate using it and embedded GPS to chronicle and map your travels—or tap into your smart home, as we recently tested with an Alexa-enabled dash cam, the Garmin Speak Plus (available on Amazon).

 Dash cam cheat sheet

 June 18, 2019: We just reviewed two new dash cams from industry leader Garmin.
 The Dash Cam Mini (available on Amazon) is by far the smallest unit we’ve seen.
 It takes good video, both day and night.
 We like the very clever and low-profile (to thieves) design, but there are caveats.
 Read our full review.

 For something a bit bigger, consider Garmin's Dash Cam 66W (available on Amazon).
 It solves the shaky problems of its predecessor, delivering smooth video even on San Francisco’s perpetually under-construction streets.
 It's a very, very good dash cam; however, there’s still room for improvement.
 Read our full review.

 Finally there's Akaso's Trace 1 Dash Cam (available on Amazon) tailor-made for drivers who need to keep an eye on passengers.
 It takes front and interior video, with infrared interior lighting for night time use.
 It’s also solidly built and easy to use.
 Read our full review.